 Step 3: Examination and Interview

 Applicants will be required to complete a written examination followed by an oral board interview.
-The written examination is the National POST test and covers grammer, writting and arithmetic.
+The written examination is the National POST test and covers grammar, writing and arithmetic.

 Step 4: Command Staff Interview

-Applicants will be interviewed by the Chief, Patrol Captain, and Investigations Captain.
+Applicants will be interviewed by the Chief, Major, and Captain.

 We seek candidates with the highest moral and ethical standards for our agency.
 The background investigation must indicate that you have the necessary morality, honesty, trustworthiness and integrity to join our ranks.
 You must pass this phase to proceed to the next step in the selection process.